 If you want to stay with the free account, worry not as there are many options to increase your data limit.
 Each friend invite earns you 10 GB, and installing their mobile and PC app gives another 35 GB of total space.
 Reason enough to cheer?

-Google is among the most trusted brands in the world.
+Google is among the most trustable brands in the world.
 Google’s services are widely used, be it YouTube, Gmail, or Google Drive.
-Google Drive was launched in 2012, and now it offers 15 GB of free storage for your photos, documents, and videos.
-It can be accessed from any device, be it your PC or smartphone.
+Google Drive was launched in 2012, and now it offers 15 GB of free file sharing for your photos, documents, and videos.
+You can access it from any device, be it your PC or smartphone.

 You can invite others not just to view your files but also collaborate on the same.
 Google also has native support for your documents and photos in the form of Google Docs and Google Photos, so you don’t need to rely on any third party apps.